 Now if some one other than john.doe tries to sign the signature field, an error message is shown:

 In this case, when the sixth signer wishes to sign they are asked to sign the field marked 'Signature6':

 Clicking this signature field displays this signing dialog:

 The 'User' field shows the user's Active Directory UserID.
-The ADSS Signing Service authenticates this Active Directory user and then if okay creates their digital signature using their centrally held key and certificate.
-If an incorrect password is specified and error message is displayed.
+The ADSS Signing Service authenticates this Active Directory user.
+If okay, it creates their digital signature using their centrally-held key and certificate.
+If an incorrect password is specified an error message is displayed.